amkrajewski/TDB-Highlighter/README.md

 If you wish to highlight your species, please add them to your **local** phases list and avoid opening a pull request for this.

+### Function Names Not Recognized in Equations

+Most likely, your function name does not have the `#` at the end of its name, which is required for it to be recognized as a function.
+This is intentional, as otherwise, they would conflict _custom user-defined_ species names, which are not provided by default, but can be added by the user and some of them may rely on it.

 ### Line Lenght Limit

 Some software, like the very popular [Thermo-Calc](https://www.thermocalc.com), has a limit on the length of a line in the TDB file, which is 80 characters following the legacy of [Fortran standard](https://en.wikipedia.org/wiki/Fortran_95_language_features#Source_code_formatting).
 We do not enforce this limit in the syntax highlighting, as not all software has this limit (e.g. [pycalphad](https://pycalphad.org)).